 Regular: $999 USD

-Member registration prices increase $100 after April 10, 2020.
+Member registration prices increase $100 after May 8, 2020.
 Regular registration prices will increase by $300.
-Registration includes all course materials, continental breakfast, and a catered lunch.
+Registration includes course binder mailed directly to participant, full-day interactive course over the web.

-Students share their utility industry background and what they hope to learn throughout the day.
-Please be prepared to share at least one thing you hope to gain from taking this class.
+Students share their own backgrounds within and outside the energy industry and what they hope to learn throughout the day.
+Please be prepared to share at least three questions you hope to answer during the course.

 9:30 AM - 9:45 AM